 Making planter poles for string lights was an easy DIY project that adds so much to our outdoor space.
 You don’t need a lot of DIY experience to complete these.

-Supplies for Making Planter Poles:
+Supplies for Making Planter Poles for String Lights:

 - 8ft to 12 ft aluminum poles (they come in silver or black, the darker ones had to be ordered and we wanted them the same day.
 You can also use wood 2×2 poles.